Azure-Samples/azure-spring-apps-multi-region/README.md

 - Azure Subscription with Contributor access
 - Azure Active Directory access
 - pfx certificate for your custom domain (optional)
-- GitHub Personal Access Token
+- GitHub Personal Access Token (optional)

 > [NOTE!]
 > There is also an option to install this infrastructure with a self-signed certificate.
 This certificate will be generated for you during the deployment.
 However, this setup should only be used in testing scenario's.